Department of Computer Science at Allegheny College

 What about Oliver Bonham-Carter?

 Oliver Bonham-Carter, PhD.
-Visiting assistant professor of computer science:
+Assistant professor of computer science:

 2016-present, Department of Computer Science, Allegheny College

 I earned a bachelor’s degree in biology from Creighton University, a master’s degree in Mathematics and a Ph.D. in information science and technology from the University of Nebraska at Omaha.
 My dissertation concerned the investigation of biological signals in genetic information using computational methods and analysis.
 Specifically, my research work served to determine some of the reasons for the muscular tissue breakdowns after an exposure to zero-gravity during space flight.

 Much of my graduate work as well as the publication of several journal and conference articles was sponsored by multiple NASA grants.
 My general research experiences and interests include the prediction of the terrestrial protein disorders found in many diseases such as Alzheimer’s, Huntington’s and Parkinson’s, text mining of large biological and medical data, creating music from genetic information, and designing novel methods for encryption using methods from bioinformatics.

 What are your Unusual Combinations?